ncatlab/nlab-content/pages/9/5/6/6/16659/content.md

 ## Properties

 The [[internal language]] of the free topos is precisely pure (intuitionistic) higher order type theory.
 In 1978, [[Jim Lambek]] and [[Phil Scott]] exploited this connection in order to prove properties of intuitionistic type theory by [[proof theory|proof-theoretic]] means.
-It was observed by [[Peter Freyd]] then that the concept of a [[Freyd cover]] permits to give conceptual proofs of their findings.
+It was observed by [[Peter Freyd]] then that the concept of a [[Freyd cover]] permits one to give conceptual proofs of their findings.
 The following lemma and proposition is a replication of his ideas.

 +-- {: .num_lemma}
 ###### Lemma